gregorydlogan/oc-config-management/docs.md

 #### Variables

 At this point we delve into variables.
 For the most part you should not need to modify the variables aside from the mh\_version and mh\_pom\_version variables, but for completeness we will examine what the various variable files do.
 Ansible's variable files have an inheritance structure, which flows from global variables (group\_vars/\*.yml), to role variables (roles/\*/vars/\*), to task variables (items within roles/\*/tasks/\*).
-For instance, the global _common.yml_ file defines _is\_ca_ to be false, but in the _capture-agent-build_ role we redefine it to true.

 ### Extending this codebase (Advanced)